SHARE Approach Curriculum Tools

 SHARE Approach Video—Shared Decisionmaking Demonstration

-The first half of this video shows an example of a clinical encounter without shared decisionmaking.
-The second half of the video shows a similar clinical encounter using the SHARE Approach to shared decisionmaking.
+This video shows an example of a clinical encounter without shared decisionmaking, and a similar clinical encounter using the SHARE Approach to shared decisionmaking.

 Shared Decisionmaking Resources

 This guide describes the five steps of the SHARE Approach and encompasses the nine key elements of shared decisionmaking described by Makoul and Clayman (2006).
 It identifies points at which patient-centered outcomes research (PCOR) resources (e.g., patient decision aids, videos, etc.) can be introduced to facilitate shared decisionmaking and to identify patients’ preferences.

 This tool is intended to provide useful tips and sample dialogue that can be used during the patient-clinician encounter to:

 - Start a shared decisionmaking dialogue with patients.